 A participant will not be deemed to have received taxable income upon the grant of restricted stock units.
 The participant will be deemed to have received taxable ordinary income at such time as shares are distributed to the participant.
 Upon the distribution of shares to a participant with respect to restricted stock units, we will ordinarily be entitled to a deduction for federal income tax purposes in an amount equal to the taxable ordinary income recognized by the participant, subject to the limitations of Section 162(m) of the Code and our compliance with applicable reporting requirements.
-In the case of employees, such income will be treated as compensation income for income and payroll tax withholding purposes, and the 2016 Plan Committee may allow the participant to satisfy the tax withholding obligation by withholding a portion of the shares that would otherwise be delivered.
-The basis of the shares of Common Shares received will equal the amount of taxable ordinary income recognized by the participant upon receipt of such shares.
+In the case of employees, such income will be treated as compensation income for income and payroll tax withholding purposes, and the 2016 Plan Committee may allow the participant to satisfy the shares of Common Shares received will equal the amount of taxable ordinary income recognized by the participant upon receipt of such shares.
 Gain or loss recognized by the participant on a subsequent disposition of any such shares will be capital gain or loss if such shares constitute a capital asset in the hands of the participant.
 A participant's holding period will commence on the date the shares are distributed to the participant.